squashgray/react-bubbles/README.md

 - [ ] Look at [Potion JS](https://potion.js.org/).
 This is the library used to display the color data
 - [ ] Play around with the data visualization happening in `Bubbles.js`.
 Have fun with this!
 Try different components from the library, or see if you can add props to change the UI a bit.

+ANSWERS ----------------
+[x] Explain what a token is used for.
+ANSWER: User authentication / authorization
+[x] What steps can you take in your web apps to keep your data secure?
+ANSWER: Implement login authentication and private routes.
+[x] Describe how web servers work.
+ANSWER: Web servers handle requests from web browsers/clients and then 'serves' the browser a respone in the form of a web page/data.
+[x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ANSWER: Create = .post(), Read = .get(), Update = .put(), Delete = .delete()